Note that you can click on each object on the map to obtain details about it.

 About the Route:

-Travelling north from Elkford, the Trans Canada Trail remains a gap within the town limits as trail development and improvements get underway in 2017.
+Travelling north from Elkford, the Trans Canada Trail is now designated, travelling west to the Wapiti ski hill, then north to Round Prairie.
 From the northern limit of town (at "Crossing Creek" or "Round Prairie" depending on who you ask) the route is designated and ready to take you north to Alberta; it simply follows the Elk Valley Highway.

 The road continues to Elk Lakes Provincial Park, and once in the park, travellers can follow the powerline trail as it continues north through the park, reaching the Alberta border and continental divide.
 From here, the trail is being developed by our Albertan friends and will continue to Banff through "Kananaskis country" in Peter Lougheed Provincial Park.